5 Cognitive Flexibility Activities for Learners of All Ages

 READING TIME: ~ minutes

-For the past several weeks, we’ve reviewed the executive functioning skill of flexibility, one that is particularly important for diverse learners.
-Many of the challenges we commonly associate with diagnoses like autism and ADHD relate to a teen or young adult’s difficulty to shift focus and adapt to changes in their environment.
+In previous articles, we’ve reviewed the executive functioning skill of flexibility, one that is particularly important for diverse learners.
+Many of the challenges we commonly associate with diagnoses like autism and ADHD relate to a teen or young adult’s difficulty shifting focus and adapting to changes in their environment.

 What Is Flexibility?